This replaces the August 2019 statement.

 Against this longstanding use of radio waves, the health effects of exposure have been researched extensively over several decades.
 This significant breadth of evidence-based research has been published in leading scientific journals and elsewhere.
 Since around 2000, coordinated research around the world has addressed concerns about the rapid growth in mobile communications technologies.

 In the UK and internationally, independent expert groups have examined the accumulated research evidence.
-The conclusions of these groups supports the view that there is no convincing evidence that radiofrequency field exposures below international guideline levels cause health effects in either adults or children.
+The conclusions of these groups support the view that there is no convincing evidence that radiofrequency field exposures below international guideline levels cause health effects in either adults or children.

-PHE’s primary advice on radio waves from base stations is that the guidelines of the International Commission on Non-Ionizing Radiation Protection (ICNIRP) should be adopted for limiting exposures.
+UKHSA’s primary advice on radio waves from base stations is that the guidelines of the International Commission on Non-Ionizing Radiation Protection (ICNIRP) should be adopted for limiting exposures.
 The ICNIRP is formally recognised as an official collaborating non-governmental organisation by the World Health Organization (WHO) and the International Labour Organization (ILO).
 ICNIRP is also consulted by the European Commission.

 Following a review of the available evidence, ICNIRP established guidelines to avoid excessive heating of the body, an established impact of exposure which can have detrimental effects.
 The ICNIRP guidelines apply to radio frequencies up to 300 gigahertz, which means they cover exposures arising from future 5G technologies.
 This includes sub-100 gigahertz frequencies within the so-called mmWave (or millimeter wave) spectrum bands, as well as from previous technologies.
 The bands that will be used for 5G technologies are under 100GHz.
 Although ICNIRP’s radiofrequency guidelines were published in 1998, they restated these in 2009 following its own updated review of the scientific evidence.
+ICNIRP’s latest guidelines on radiofrequency exposures were published in 2020.

 The Scottish Government understands that the WHO is currently drafting an Environmental Health Criteria (EHC) monograph covering the evidence in relation to radiofrequency exposures and health.
 This follows earlier EHCs published in 2006 on static fields and in 2007 on low frequency fields.